Mintplex-Labs/anything-llm/frontend/src/components/WorkspaceChat/ChatContainer/MetaInputs/README.md

 ## How It Works
+1. Click on Workspace setting Cog symbol.
+2. Navigate to Chat Settings
+3. Enable Meta Response (to the bottom)
+4. Navigate to the newly added Meta Response Tap (top right).
+5. Type an active sequence prompt following the examples below.
+6. Go to the chat area and ask a question, or just start you sequence.

 To see Meta Response in action, watch our quick demo:
 <a href="https://vimeo.com/928815869"><img width="960" alt="Screenshot 2024-03-30 at 06 14 25" src="https://github.com/Mintplex-Labs/anything-llm/assets/90522472/736f1073-a39a-4785-b51b-464c60212ae1"></a>